 Participants must attend the mandatory pre-trip meetings

-Terrain/Distance: Natural surface terrain with extremely rocky trails and nearly 1000’ elevation changes with mileage between 5 - 8 miles a day.
+Natural surface terrain with extremely rocky trails and nearly 1000’ elevation changes with mileage between 4 - 7 miles a day

-This intermediate geared, 18-mile trip steps through history while meandering along an Appalachian ridge.
+This intermediate geared, roughly 20 mile trip steps through history while meandering along an Appalachian ridge.
 Camp AT-style, while practicing Leave No Trace etiquette.
 This trip is focused on enhancing the skills a backpacker needs to get out on their own.
-Participants for this trip should have previous experience packing a backpack and carrying the load of the pack on at minimum an overnight trip.
-Participants will experience extremely rocky trails that climb upward and descend for substantial periods of time, where good foot wear is important.
-These trails will travel through historic monuments, past awe-inspiring views, along the path the C & O railroad once ran, and into our destination of Harper's Ferry.
+Participants will experience extremely rocky trails that climb upward and descend for substantial periods of time, where good footwear is important.
+These trails will travel through historic monuments, past awe-inspiring views, along the path where the C & O railroad once ran, and into our destination of Harper's Ferry.

-These mandatory meetings on May 24th and June 6th will get you prepared for the upcoming adventure.
+These mandatory meetings on May 29 and June 6 will get you prepared for the upcoming adventure.
 Not only will specific trip logistics be covered, but participants will get to see pictures from past trips, learn to pack and fit a backpack, discuss packing food for a trip, and check out necessary equipment.
-Participants will be asked to bring their personal gear to the second pre- trip to ensure you will be as prepared as possible.
-Participants will hike with their backpacks loaded, to get a feel for the weight they will be carrying on the trip and to practice packing a pack.
-The Pre-Trip Meeting is exclusive for all paid trip participants.
+Participants will be asked to bring their personal gear to the second pre-trip to ensure you will be as prepared as possible.
+Participants will hike with their backpacks loaded to get a feel for the weight they will be carrying on the trip and to practice packing a backpack.
+The pre-trip meetings are exclusive for all paid trip participants.

-Day 2- After breakfast, participants will break down camp, packing packs under guided assistance from instructors.
+After breakfast, participants will break down camp packing backpacks under the guidance of the instructors.
 The morning will feature a water filtration demo as participants refresh their water supplies for the day’s trek.
-A short drive to the trailhead begins our backcountry adventure.
 The afternoons’ camp is at the end of a 5-mile section of trail that meanders featuring an uphill endurance section of trail, the first bird's eye glimpse of the country side, and lunch on the trail.
 Instruction focuses on water filtration, camp hygiene, and keeping your feet blister free.

-Day 3- The morning begins with breakfast among the trees, before departing for the day's 4-mile journey.
+The morning begins with breakfast among the trees before departing for the day's 4-mile journey.
 The day features a historic site and an afternoon in camp.

-Day 4-Participants will get an early start for the biggest mile day of the trip While descending off the ridge to the flatlands of Harper's Ferry and the C&O, this 6.5-mile day features a scenic view, a historic town, and the Appalachian Trail Museum before departing for Cleveland.
-Participants will arrive at Garfield around 10 p.m.
+Participants will get an early start for the biggest mileage day of the trip.
+While descending off the ridge to the flatlands of Harper's Ferry and the C&O, this day will feature a scenic view of both the Potomac and Shenandoah Rivers.
+We will explore historic Harper’s Ferry and the Appalachian Trail Conservancy before departing for Cleveland.
+Participants will arrive at Garfield Park Center around 10 p.m.

 While this is the general itinerary, the schedule is subject to vary.